Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 • Choose wisely which websites you download from.
 If you are planning on downloading software from the publisher’s website, do your research to make sure you are visiting its official site instead of a near-identical site set up by cybercriminals.

-• Scan your files for viruses.
+• Use a malware scanner to scan your files for viruses.
 Even if you visit only trusted websites and download licensed software, there is always a chance you might absentmindedly open an attachment in a random email and unleash malware that will infect your computer.
-NordVPN’s feature Threat Protection scans all your files during download to prevent these mistakes.
+NordVPN’s feature Threat Protection Pro scans all your files during download to prevent these mistakes.

 • Always read the end-user license agreement before you share the software with anyone else or download it on multiple devices.